mincong-h/mincong-h.github.io/index.md

 <div class="article__content">
   <h1>Services</h1>
-  <p>Hi, I am a software engineer with 11 years of experience working on different projects in France and China.
+  <p>Hi, I am a software engineer with 11 years of experience working on
+different projects in France and China.
 I can help you with different aspects of your system, from software development to operations in production.
-I am looking for freelance opportunities, especially missions related to Elasticsearch.
+I am looking for new opportunities, especially missions related to Elasticsearch or GenAI.
 If you are interested, please contact me at <code>mincong.h[at]gmail.com</code>.</p>
 </div>

 <div class="layout--articles">